peterpie123/classroom/README.md

 [Java]: #Java

 ## Introduction
-This part of the readme is to get you set up with [git], the namesake of this website and the primary way of tracking changes to source code.
+This part of the readme is to get you set up with [git], the namesake of this website and the primary way of tracking changes to source code _and_ how this class is distributed.

+Learning git is an absolutely essential skill for any programmer.
+If you like, you can take a break from this exhausting block of text and look around GitHub for some cool projects (all built with git, of course).
+The first step is to install git, which is outlined in the section below.
+### Installing git
+...but first, check to make sure it isn't installed already.
+Fire up your shell of choice (Windows' `cmd.exe` is convenient) and type in `git --version` and hit enter.
+If it says something like `git version 2.15`, you're in luck and can skip to the next section!
+If not, head to [https://git-scm.com/downloads] and download for your OS.
+After it is finished, type `git --version` in a fresh shell and hope it works.
+If it doesn't, post a message on gitter or check out your system `Path`.
+### Create a GitHub account
+If you haven't already, you need a GitHub account so you can fork this repository and clone (download) it onto your machine.
+The process is super easy, but I recommend picking a username that isn't too stupid, as this account will likely serve as your programming 'portfolio' and is very painful to change the username of.
+Once you have an account, we continue our journey!

 ## Java
 ### The complicated introduction